saiprakash1807/CodeCritic/README.md

 # CodeCritic

 ## Overview
-Code Reviewer is an AI-powered tool that scans and analyzes code in any programming language, identifies bugs and errors in detail, and provides fixes.
+CodeCritic is an AI-powered tool that scans and analyzes code in any programming language, identifies bugs and errors in detail, and provides fixes.
 It leverages Google Generative AI for intelligent code analysis.

 ## Features
 - Supports multiple programming languages